EPA's Role in International Trade

 - EPA Collaboration with Singapore

-Reviewing Environmental Effects of Proposed Agreements
+Reviewing Environmental Effects of Proposed Trade Agreements

-- North American Free Trade Agreement (NAFTA)
+- United States-Mexico-Canada (USMCA) Free Trade Agreement

 - North American Commission for Environmental Cooperation (CEC)

-- EPA's work with the BECC-NADB
+- EPA's Role with the North American Development Bank (NADB)

 - Learn more about the Trade and Environment Policy Advisory Committee (TEPAC)